mendix/docs/content/en/docs/appstore/modules/aws/amazon-bedrock.md

 | --- | --- |
 | `GenAICommons.Request`, `AmazonBedrockConnection`| `GenAICommons.Response`|

-For Anthropic Claude, the request must be associated to an AnthropicClaudeRequest_Extension object which can be created with the `AnthropicClaudeRequest_Extension_Create` flow.
+For Anthropic Claude, the request must be associated to an AnthropicClaudeRequest_Extension object which can be created with the [Request: Add Anthropic Claude Request Extension](#add-claude-extension) operation.
 In order to pass a conversation history to the flow, the list of previous messages must be associated to the input request.
 This operation can easily be replaced or combined with the ChatCompletions (with history) operation inside of the [OpenAI connector](https://marketplace.mendix.com/link/component/220472).

 ###### Anthropic Claude version 3 models capabilities